 The lies are killing us: The need for immigration reform

 Understanding that “you are my other self” will lead us to a new national vision grounded in solidarity.
-This is the Latino good news, says a priest from the border.

 I come from the El Paso-Juárez border communities.
 For the past 15 years, El Paso has been ranked as the second safest city in the nation, while, just across the border, Ciudad Juárez ranks the second most dangerous city in the world.
 Daily in Juárez eight to 10 people are murdered, decapitated, kidnapped, tortured, or are simply disappeared.